Master of Science in Education — Counseling, Clinical Mental Health Track Online

 Credit Hours

-As part of the 100% online coursework designed for both teachers and nonteachers, you will enhance your expertise in three major counseling areas: helping clients work through and prevent personal and interpersonal issues, fostering optimal human development, and remediating existing social-emotional-developmental concerns.
+As part of the 100% online coursework, you will enhance your expertise in these major counseling areas: helping clients work through and prevent personal and interpersonal issues and fostering optimal human development.
 Our expert faculty emphasize current strategies in their instruction that will help you foster therapeutic counselor-client relationships with clients from a variety of backgrounds and cultures.

-You will also expand your critical thinking and gain real-world experience through internship and practicum courses integrated within the curriculum to help you graduate sooner.
+You will expand your critical thinking and gain real-world experience through internship and practicum courses integrated within the curriculum to help you graduate sooner.
+To meet graduation requirements, you must engage in 600 internship hours and 100 practicum hours in a clinical setting (40% of all hours must be direct service).
 Upon completion of this online master's in counseling and passing licensure exam scores, you will be qualified to work as a licensed counselor in Wisconsin and Minnesota.

 As a graduate of the MSE in Clinical Mental Health online program, you will: